-If you were unable to attend the New Students Open House in-person, click here to watch videos of our guest speaker, New York Times columnist and co-editor of the New York Times Lens blog, David Gonzalez, ’83, Dean Nicholas Lemann, as well as financial aid, career services, student services, current student, and alumni panels.
+If you were unable to attend the New Students Open House in-person, click here to watch videos of our guest speaker, New York Times columnist and co-editor of the New York Times Lens blog, David Gonzalez, ’83, former Dean Nicholas Lemann, as well as financial aid, career services, student services, current student, and alumni panels.

 Be sure to check out the information at the links on this page, which should answer many of the questions you have about what you need to do prior to enrolling for the summer or fall terms.

 The Office of Admission and Financial Aid received about 1200 applications for our four degree programs and admitted roughly 500 students who come from a wide variety of previous jobs, places and backgrounds.